Marinated Oven Baked Chicken Thighs

 Instructions

-• Remove chicken from the fridge and let stand on the counter while the oven preheats.
+• Prep to bake.
+Preheat oven to 425˚F. Remove the chicken from the fridge and set them on the counter while the oven preheats.

-• Remove the chicken thighs from the oven and let stand 5 minutes on the counter.
+• Rest, then serve.
+Remove the chicken thighs from the oven and let them rest 5 minutes on the counter.
+Serve the chicken with the pan sauce and garnish with green onions.

 Notes

-• Chicken Thighs: I used bone-in skinless chicken, but skin-on, bone-in chicken thighs can produce juicier and more flavorful meat.
+• Chicken Thighs: I used bone-in, skinless chicken, but skin-on, bone-in chicken thighs can produce juicier and more flavorful meat.

 • Temperature Check: The internal temperature of cooked chicken should register at 165˚F.